msherman/age-of-name/README.md

 the artifacts from the `buildspec.yml` file.

-Lastly there is an IAM role and policy that must be configured to allow it to push/pull artifacts from the bucket along with output log files and finally put objects.
-It also needs to the ability to create network interfaces as when it stands up the environment and pulls in any external packages it needs access to the outside world.
-A caching layer may solve this, but we do not go in to this detail here.
+Lastly there is an IAM role and policy that must be configured to allow it to push/pull artifacts from the bucket along with output log files and finally put objects in to the website bucket during deployment.
+It also needs to the ability to create network interfaces to be able to pull in any external packages it needs access to compile the source.
+If there are tight networking constraints a caching layer may solve this, but we do not go in to this detail here.

 #### Buildspec.yml
-The buildspec.yml file lives within the application code, and needs to live at the root level [AWS DOCS](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html#build-spec-ref-name-storage).
+The buildspec.yml file lives within the application code, and needs to live at the root level according to the [AWS DOCS](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html#build-spec-ref-name-storage).
-The one we are implementing can be found at [buildspec.yml](buildspec.yml).
+The [buildspec.yml](buildspec.yml) file can be found at the root of our repository.
 Within the buildspec there are phases that are defined to perform steps to set up the environment, install any necessary packages, run tests, build the output artifacts, and then gather them in to the appropriate artifact name.

-As part of the `install` phase we can set the `runtime-version` those of which can be found in the [AWS DOCS](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-available.html).
+As part of the `install` phase we can set the `runtime-version` for things such as node, java, ruby, etc. These runtimes can be found in the [AWS DOCS](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-available.html).

 After the `install` phase is complete the next phase is the `pre_build` phase which can run any commands that need to be done to further configure the build environment.
 In our example we run the `npm install` portion during this phase to get ready for the steps in the build phase.

-The `build` phase of the process is where should issue commands to run the tests, and build the output artifacts.
+The `build` phase of the process is where commands should be issued to run the tests, and build the output artifacts.
 In the yaml file if any of the commands cause a `non 0 exit code` it will cause the job to report failure and will bubble up the failure to the pipeline.